chainsona/cpop/app/README.md

 1. Go to your Supabase project dashboard
 2. Navigate to Storage
-3. Create a new bucket named `poap-images`
+3. Create a new bucket named `cpop`
 4. Set the bucket's privacy settings to allow public access to files

 ## Development